Leo-Simpson/c-lasso/README.md

 and the scaled Lasso with linear equality constraints.
 We showcase the usefulness of the package with an application to log-contrast regression and classification tasks for compositional data in microbiome research.

-The code builds on results from several papers which can be found in the references below
+The code builds on results from several papers which can be found in the references below.

-References

-* [1] B. R. Gaines, J. Kim, and H. Zhou, [Algorithms for Fitting the Constrained Lasso](https://www.tandfonline.com/doi/abs/10.1080/10618600.2018.1473777?journalCode=ucgs20), J. Comput.
-Graph.
-Stat., vol. 27, no. 4, pp. 861–871, 2018.

-* [2] L. Briceno-Arias, S.L.
-Rivera, [A Projected Primal–Dual Method for Solving Constrained Monotone Inclusions](https://link.springer.com/article/10.1007/s10957-018-1430-2?shared-article-renderer), J. Optim.
-Theory Appl., vol 180, Issue 3 March 2019

-* [3] P. L. Combettes and C. L. Müller, [Perspective M-estimation via proximal decomposition](https://arxiv.org/abs/1805.06098), Electronic Journal of Statistics, 2020, [Journal version](https://projecteuclid.org/euclid.ejs/1578452535)

-* [4] P. L. Combettes and C. L. Müller, [Regression models for compositional data: General log-contrast formulations, proximal optimization, and microbiome data applications](https://arxiv.org/abs/1903.01050), arXiv, 2019.

 ## Table of Contents